 \subsection{Some properties of the scheme}

-Recall the SSM scheme in Definition \ref{def:definition of the ssm}.
-In this section we clarify further the choice of $h$ and then introduce the two critical results arising from the SSM's structure.
+Recall the SSM scheme of Definition \ref{def:definition of the ssm}.
+In this section we clarify further the choice of $h$ and then introduce two critical results arising from the SSM's structure.
 Note that throughout $C>0$ is a constant always independent of $h,N,M$.

 \begin{remark}[Choice of $h$] Let Assumption \ref{Ass:Monotone Assumption} hold, the constraint on $h$ in \eqref{eq:h choice} comes from \eqref{eq:prop:yi-yj leq xi-xj}, \eqref{eq:sum y square leq sum x square} and \eqref{eq:se1:y-y} below, where $L_f,L_u \in \bR$ and $L_{\tilde{u} }\ge 0$.
 Following the notation of those inequalities, under \eqref{eq:h choice} for $\zeta>0$, there exists $\xi \in(0,1)$ such that $h< {\xi}/{\zeta}$ and